bwarren2/objective_impeachment/PITCHME.md

 But the thing must be _personally_ valuable, not just valuable overall, thus:

-4. the investigations must also not be principally for the President's benefit.
+4. the investigations must also be primarily for the President's benefit.

 ---